Nurses across the nation visit Nurse.com for the wealth of information we provide that supports their career and education goals.

 Educational engagement opportunities expand brand exposure

-Whether a university supports a career-related webinar to build their BSN program, or a hospital promotes CE courses on topics such as suicide prevention, this type of EEO content is heavily branded with their name and logo along with Nurse.com’s branding, said Alison Reichert, vice president of education services for healthcare and financial services at OnCourse Learning.
+Whether a university supports a career-related webinar to build their BSN program, or a hospital promotes CE courses on topics such as suicide prevention, this type of EEO content is heavily branded with their name and logo along with Nurse.com’s branding, said Alison Reichert, director of education services at OnCourse Learning Healthcare, a part of Relias.

 “In terms of branding, it puts the organization’s name in front, it says we care what the nurses are going through and lets them know what topics are in the forefront,” she said.
 “From the nursing side, it helps them learn about specific topics.”